 RAZ: This story was produced in collaboration with Pittsburgh's Essential Public Radio, and Kaiser Health News.

 (SOUNDBITE OF MUSIC)

-RAZ: And you're listening to ALL THINGS CONSIDERED from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+RAZ: And you're listening to ALL THINGS CONSIDERED, from NPR News.
+Transcript provided by NPR, Copyright NPR.